- What prerequisites are there to take Ecology?

 Yes, alternatively to a project conducted on the field trip students can do a project during term.
 So even if the field trip has already been you can still sign up for IB Ecology.

 Yes, that is right.
-Instead of practical classes Ecology students work on a project which they do either on the field trip in June/July before the start of the year or during Michaelmas term.
+Instead of practical classes Ecology students work on a project which they do either on the field trip in before the start of the year or during Michaelmas/Lent terms.

-If you do your project on the field trip the reports will have to be handed in just after the start of Michaelmas term, so you will not need to do any additional practical work during the course of the year.
+If you do your project on one of the field trips the reports will have to be handed in either mid-November (Juniper Hall) or in late-January (Madingley), so you will not need to do any additional practical work during the course of the year.